1919–20 Port Vale F.C. season: Second Division

 Back in the Second Division, the club faced a battle to register their players in time for the nine-hour trip to South Shields, where they lost 2–0.
 Two defeats to eventual champions Tottenham Hotspur followed, before the club scored their first goal, and picked up their first win against South Shields on 10 November thanks to an Aaron Lockett strike.
-The club signed Bobby Blood from Leek United for £50 in order to bolster their strike force, the player had one leg shorter than the other and was riddled with bullets from his valiant efforts in the First World War, and yet he would still prove the doctors wrong who said he would never play football again.
+The club signed Bobby Blood from Leek United for £50 to bolster their strike force.
+The player had one leg shorter than the other and was riddled with bullets from his valiant efforts in the First World War.
+Yet, he would still prove the doctors wrong who said he would never play football again.
 The win against South Shields initiated a run of three wins in five games.
-However this was followed by a streak of seven games without victory.
-Vale had settled in the league by January, and went into the derby with Stoke in March having lost just one of their previous eight games.
-This included a 4–0 win over Rotherham County which saw Blood score all four, and a 4–1 win over Nottingham Forest in which Blood claimed a hat-trick.
-Stoke dispatched the Vale 3–0 in front of the biggest home crowd of the season, the first ever encounter between the two clubs in the Football League.
+It was around this time that chairman Frank Huntbach instilled the club with the official nickname of "The Valiants".
+However, this was followed by a streak of seven games without victory.

+Vale had settled in the league by January, despite going four goals down at Fulham on New Year's Day, they pulled back three goals to make the final score respectable.
+Billy Fitchford was seen as a vital influence as the team recorded just one defeat in eight games from mid-January.
+The first away win came at Nottingham Forest on 18 February.
+Ten days later, Blood scored all four goals in a 4–2 victory over Rotherham County after having previously claimed a hat-trick in a 4–1 win over Nottingham Forest.
+They faced Potteries derby rivals Stoke for the first time in the Football League on 6 March, losing 3–0 in front of the biggest attendance in the history of the Old Recreation Ground.
 Seven days later, Vale went to Stoke to claim a point in front of 27,000 fans.

-At the end of the season Vale finished with forty points, thirty of which came from their own efforts, and ten from Leeds City.
-This put them eleven points clear of the re-election zones, and fourteen points shy of promotion.

-Easily the club's top scorer was Bobby Blood with 26 goals, 24 of which were in the league (Second Division).
+Joe Schofield was hired as secretary-manager in March.
+They opened April with a 4–0 win at Stockport County, though they lost three of their final four games.
+At the end of the season, Vale finished with 40 points, 30 of which came from their efforts and 10 from Leeds City.
+Easily, the club's top scorer was Bobby Blood with 26 goals, 24 of which were in the league (Second Division).
 Blood was playing in the Football League for the first time at the age of 25.
-Billy Briscoe scored eight goals in seven Central League games, but failed to transfer this success to the Football League.
-Peter Pursell played 49 of 51 games, with fellow Scotsman William Aitken also rarely missing game.
-Tom Lyons and Alfred Bourne missed just four Second Division games between them.
-Tom Holford was another crucial player, who also acted as manager for much of the season.
-In March 1920, Joe Schofield was appointed manager-secretary.
+Billy Briscoe scored eight goals in seven Central League games but failed to transfer this success to the Football League.
+"The Placer", writing in The Staffordshire Sentinel, reported that the club had three outstanding players: goalscorer Blood, "consistently fine half-back" Tom Holford, and the skillful Peter Pursell.
+All first-team players were retained, except for Billy Aitken, who was sold to Newcastle United.